fomy/dan/README.md

 # dan
 Deduplication Analyzer

+collector: go through the trace and build the chunk, file, region, and container databases

 refs\_analyzer + refs\_classifier.py: go through the chunk/region/container database and print all reference numbers

 locality\_analyzer: go through the chunk database and calc the distance between the first two references of a duplicate chunk